HowTheyVote/howtheyvote/README.md

 We provide a dump in the `mariadb/dump` directory that can be imported using `mariadb/dump/import_database.sh`.
 If you have scraped data the `mariadb/dump/export_database.sh` script can be used to create a new dump.

+To familiarize yourself with the schema of the database, the models in `app/app/*.php` are a good starting point.

 ## Production Deployment

 We’re using [Ansible](https://ansible.org) to manage server provisioning and deployment to production environments.
 Currently, the Ansible playbook `ansible/site.yml` supports deploying EP-Votes to a fresh [Uberspace 7](https://uberspace.de) account.